awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 ### VPC not defined 400<a name="automation-trbl-common-vpc"></a>

-By default, when Automation runs either the `AWS-UpdateLinuxAmi` document or the `AWS-UpdateWindowsAmi` document, the system creates a temporary instance in the default VPC \(172\.30\.0\.0/16\)\.
+By default, when Automation runs either the `AWS-UpdateLinuxAmi` runbook or the `AWS-UpdateWindowsAmi` runbook, the system creates a temporary instance in the default VPC \(172\.30\.0\.0/16\)\.
 If you deleted the default VPC, you will receive the following error:

 VPC not defined 400